 5 Common Sexual Insecurities and How to Overcome Them

 It’s normal to feel insecure when you’re getting intimate with someone for the first time; perhaps even after multiple times together.
-When you fail to tackle your sexual insecurities head-on, however, they have the potential to dampen your sex drive and make the experience less enjoyable for both you and your partner.
+When you fail to tackle your sexual insecurities head-on, however, they have the potential to dampen your sex drive and make the sexual experience less enjoyable for both you and your partner.

 Unfortunately, sexual insecurities are numerous, but here are strategies to overcome five of the most common issues people worry about: